kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <h2>What happened the last time I looked for a web dev job?</h2>
 In 2017, I "cast a wide net," meaning I applied for lots of jobs inside a short time frame.
 I applied for so many jobs that I hit a point where I had four interviews in one day.

-I had to do this because I had limited experience with the in-demand JavaScript frameworks of the day, particularly <a href="https://reactjs.org/">React</a>.
-At the time, I had over a decade of developer experience but was competing for jobs against people who had more of the required framework knowledge than I did.
+I had to do this because I had limited experience with the in-demand JavaScript frameworks of the day, specifically <a href="https://reactjs.org/">React</a>.
+Back then, I had over a decade of developer experience but was competing for jobs against people who had more of the required framework knowledge than I did.

 So I cast that wide net to better my chances of getting hired.
 And once I got a job (at JPMorgan Chase), I began building up five years of solid, quantifiable React experience.